adrianwedd/AI-SWE/ARCHITECTURE.md

 ``command`` attribute inside an isolated sandbox.
 A minimal Dockerfile installs the project requirements and launches ``worker/main.py``.

+### Vision Engine
+Ranks epics using Weighted Shortest Job First (WSJF) scores.
+An optional ``RLAgent`` can refine this ordering.
+The agent begins in **shadow mode** where its suggestions are logged but not applied.
+Logged suggestions are stored in JSON lines so that offline training can analyse how the agent would have re-ranked tasks.

+The ``RLAgent`` tracks an ``authority`` value from ``0.0`` to ``1.0``.
+The ``VisionEngine`` applies the agent's ordering to the top fraction of tasks equal to this authority.
+The value only increases when observed performance gains exceed a threshold, allowing gradual delegation.

 ## Dependencies
 - **PyYAML==6.0.1** - Safe YAML parsing
 - **pytest==7.4.0** - Test execution